skxctech/attic-theme/readme.md

-## Attic - Ghost Base Theme ##
+## Attic - Ghost Barebones Theme ##

-This is a barebones of a ghost theme - result of [the official ghost documentation](http://docs.ghost.org/themes/) and a tutsplus [ghost theme tutorial](http://webdesign.tutsplus.com/sessions/building-a-ghost-theme-from-scratch/).
+This is a base of a ghost theme - result of [the official ghost documentation](http://docs.ghost.org/themes/) and a tutsplus [ghost theme tutorial](http://webdesign.tutsplus.com/sessions/building-a-ghost-theme-from-scratch/).
 I've added a few comments throughout the templates that sum up the two.

 Just clone this repo inside the `ghost/content/themes` folder.